trunghng/trunghng.github.io/_posts/2021-08-21-monte-carlo-in-rl.markdown

 ---
 layout: post
-title:  "Monte Carlo Methods In Reinforcement Learning"
+title:  "Monte Carlo Methods in Reinforcement Learning"
 date:   2021-08-21 13:03:00 +0700
 categories: [artificial-intelligent, reinforcement-learning]
 tags: artificial-intelligent reinforcement-learning monte-carlo importance-sampling my-rl
 description: Monte Carlo methods for solving Reinforcement Learning problems
 comments: true
 ---
-> Recall that in the previous post, [**Dynamic Programming Algorithms For Solving Markov Decision Processes**]({% post_url 2021-07-25-dp-in-mdp %}), we made an assumption about the complete knowledge of the environment.
+> Recall that in the previous post, [**Dynamic Programming Algorithms for Solving Markov Decision Processes**]({% post_url 2021-07-25-dp-in-mdp %}), we made an assumption about the complete knowledge of the environment.
 With **Monte Carlo** methods, we only require *experience* - sample sequences of states, actions, and rewards from simulated or real interaction with an environment.

 <!-- excerpt-end -->
 - [Monte Carlo Methods](#mc-methods)